Contract automation

 • Leverage knowledge resources like FAQs and guides

-• Collect feedback to refine processes
+• Gather feedback to improve processes

 Best Practices to Implement While Automating Contract Workflow